Idler-ai/SQL_Project-1/README.md

 # SQL_Project-1
-Analysis of Covid-19 Death and Vaccination Rates Globally.
+This project focuses more on data exploration.
+We analyzed the real-world data available on COVID-19.
+We particularly focused on Death and Vaccination Rates around the world.
 Use of Aggregate Functions, Joins, CTE and Creating Views